alisson-t-bucchi/Cinel-selenium-allure-java/README.md

-# Selenium Test Suite for Cinel plataform
+# Selenium Test Suite for Cinel Website

 This project contains an automated test suite using **Selenium WebDriver**, **TestNG** to perform tests on a web application and **Allure Reports** for report generation.
 The tests involve login, interactions with the user interface, capturing screenshots at various stages of the test, and performing specific actions on the user profile.